openebs/zfs-localpv/README.md

 poolname: "zfspv-pool/child"
 ```

 Also the dataset provided under `poolname` must exist on *all the nodes* with the name given in the storage class.
-Check the doc on [storageclasses](docs/storageclasses.md) to know all the supported parameters for ZFS-LocalPV
+Check the doc on [storageclasses](docs/storageclasses.md) to know all the supported parameters for LocalPV-ZFS

 ##### ext2/3/4 or xfs or btrfs as FsType